HubRise/ruby-app/README.md

 ## Intro

 This gem provides a framework for a Hubrise App with a Resource Based Access.
 This means that each Hubrise User will be able to create a connection (App Instance) to multiple Accounts and Locations.
-And this connection will be shared with any other Hubrise User that has access to the same reseources on Hubrise side automatically.
+And this connection will be shared with any other Hubrise User that has access to the same resources on Hubrise side automatically.

 ### Note